theablefew/grunt-qettlhup/README.md

 qettlhup is [Klingon](http://klingonska.org/dict/?q=sauce) for "Sauce".

 ## Getting Started
+This really isn't for the faint of heart, but if you're needing to test 20-30 browsers at a time and don't want to manually pass in each one indivdually, after a bit of setup, this will make those tests a breeze!

 This plugin requires Grunt `~0.4.1`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: